stantravis/Ruyi-Models/README.md

 Generally speaking, using **less GPU memory requires more RAM and results in longer generation times**.
 Below is a reference table of expected GPU memory usage and generation times.
 Note that, the GPU memory reported below is the `max_memory_allocated()` value.
 The values read from nvidia-smi may be higher than the reported values because CUDA occupies some GPU memory (usually between 500 - 800 MiB), and PyTorch's caching mechanism also requests additional GPU memory.

+Additionally, the community and we have created a detailed table featuring various resolutions and option combinations, which can be found in the [gpu_memory_appendix.md](assets/gpu_memory_appendix.md).
+We encourage community members to help us complete the table.

 ### A100 Results

 - Resolution of 512